The ultimate weekend in Cusco

 Morning

-After living in Peru for well over a decade, I firmly believe a visit to a local market is one of the best ways to get a feel for the day-to-day of a city or town.
-Start the day with a fresh juice and simple pan con palta (bread with avocado) at Cuzco's oldest market, Mercado San Pedro.
-Optionally, rub elbows with the local crowd in the back food stalls and slurp down a steaming bowl of caldo de gallina (chicken soup) for breakfast.
+After living in Peru for well over a decade, I firmly believe that a visit to a town's market is one of the best ways to get a feel for day-to-day life.
+Start the day with a fresh juice and simple pan con palta (bread with avocado) at Cusco's oldest market, Mercado San Pedro.
+Optional: rub elbows with the local crowd in the back food stalls, and slurp down a steaming bowl of caldo de gallina (chicken soup) for breakfast.

 San Blas.
 Christian Vinces/Shutterstock